Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 If you press `Ctrl+t`, a tmux pane should popup (note that nothing will happen if you didn't install tmux), and you can search for any file in your current directory as well as any nested directories.
 A preview of the file will also be displayed.
 Pressing `Enter` on the selected file will paste it into your command prompt, so if you are typing a command that takes a file, you can type the command, then use `Ctrl+t` to search for the file you want.

-Another useful shortcut is `Ctrl+r` this opens up a tmux pane containing your command history.
+Another useful shortcut is `Ctrl+r`, which opens up a tmux pane containing your command history.
 You can search for any command you have previously entered and paste it into your command prompt.

 Additionally, you can use `Alt+c` to open a tmux pane that will allow you to search for a directory and `cd` into it.